-Debby grew up in Whangārei, and was away for over 20-years; living in London, Durban, Sydney and Auckland.
+Debby grew up in Whangārei, and was away overseas for over 20-years.
 She has experience in commercial real estate for a global company, though enjoys working in the education sector.
 Debby appreciates working with the students and staff at the College, while appreciating the different levels of interaction from Board members, students and families.
-The fluidity of her role is an aspect that Debby appreciates, and she observes that The Covid pandemic has taught us all patience, perseverance and to continue to push forward when there are challenges.
-What Debby enjoys about working at Huanui College is how the kids at our College are good kids.
-The staff work hard for them and it’s great to work with supportive and caring staff – that makes all the difference.
+The fluidity of her role is an aspect that Debby appreciates, and she observes that the Covid pandemic has taught us all patience, perseverance and to continue to push forward when there are challenges.
+What Debby enjoys about working at Huanui College is seeing staff work hard for students in helping them achieve the best they can be in a positive environment – that makes all the difference.

 Joanne has a diverse background in Human Resources consulting and management across a wide range of industries.
 Over the years she has worked in NZ, Hong Kong, the UK and Australia while travelling extensively.
 Joanne currently specialises in Executive Coaching, Career Development and Executive Search.

 Joanne believes strongly in education in all its forms.
 Experience has shown her that a good education opens doors way beyond just having a good career.
 It allows us to lift our thinking, extend our empathy and engage with the wider world to navigate the different cultures and complexities which are part of our global future.
 It is because of Joanne’s commitment to education that she is on two school boards.
 Continuous growth and innovation in education is her dream for Huanui College.